Fabrizio-Caruso/CROSS-LIB/README.md

 See the list of systems above or run `make list`.

+Examples:
+- `make vic20_targets` builds the binaries for the Commodore Vic 20.
+- `make spectrum_targets` builds the binaries for the Sinclair ZX Spectrum.

 ### Build all targets that are built by a given compiler or devkit:

 `make [compiler_name]_targets`